xenonzx/mozaker-backend/README.md

 TODO serve welcome page at /
 TODO add version api to know db version
-TODO add api that return leatest version of collection
+TODO add api that return leatest version of collection TODO add input validation add protobuff as format for request and response

 #learning